-If you are concerned about parental child abduction, i.e. that the other parent may attempt to remove your children from Brisbane or Queensland without your consent, you should seek urgent advice from our experienced family law team.
-We can put in place swift measures in order to prevent the removal of a child from the state or Australia, for example by:
+If you are concerned about parental child abduction, i.e. that the other parent may attempt to remove your children from Brisbane or Queensland without your consent, you should seek urgent advice from our experienced Brisbane Family & Divorce Lawyers about your individual circumstances.
+We can put in place swift measures in order to prevent the removal of your child from the state or from Australia, for example by:

 - Seeking an urgent Order for a pace alert in order to prevent the children from leaving Australia;

-- Seeking an urgent Order to restrain the parent from travelling interstate;
+- Seeking an urgent Order to restrain the parent from relocating the children interstate;

-- Seeking further orders for the child’s Passport to be held by the Family Court;
+- Seeking further orders for the children’s Passports to be held by the Family Court;

-- Liaising with the Federal Police to prevent the child from leaving Australia;
+- Liaising with the Federal Police to prevent the children from leaving Australia;

 - Apply for notifications of any Passport applications.